-Where a school has children needing a high level of provision which might absorb a lot of the SEN support funding, the school can request additional funding.
+Where a school has children needing very expensive provision which might absorb a lot of the SEN support funding, the school can request additional funding.
 The local authority is responsible for managing Element 3 funding (sometimes called the 'high needs block'), which can be used to make specific provision for an individual child or a group of children, if the school or academy can show it is necessary.
+In Northumberland mainstream schools this is known as Top-up funding.

 These funding arrangements do not override the local authority's duty to your child to ensure they receive any necessary provision that the school itself cannot make.
 The law says that the local authority must find out via an EHC needs assessment whether an EHC plan is needed when a child or young person may have SEN that may need the local authority to secure provision.
-If your school is unable to make all the provision your child needs, you have the right to ask for an EHC needs assessment.
-The Information, Advice and Support Service (contact details at the top of this leaflet) can give you details about how to dothis.
+So if your school is unable to make all the provision your child needs, you have the right to ask for an EHC needs assessment.
+The Northumberland Information, Advice and Support

+Service (contact details at the top of this leaflet) can give you details about how to do this.